7-yaya/GPT-Pat/README.md

-Debug and add a new fuction
+Debug and add a new function